-Forecast deterioration in Council's financial performance/ financial position indicator
+Forecast deterioration in Council's financial performance / financial position indicator

-Notes to financial performance indicators:
+Notes to indicators:

 - 1. Adjusted underlying result An indicator of the sustainable operating result required to enable Council to continue to provide core services and meet its objectives.
-The underlying deficits in financial years 2019/20 to 2021/22 are due to the impact of Covid-19 and our investment in the Customer Experience program over the period. - 2.
-Working Capital The proportion of current liabilities represented by current assets.
+The underlying deficits in financial years 2019/20 to 2021/22 are due to the impact of COVID-19 and our investment in the Customer Experience program over the period. - $\textbf{2.
+Working Capital -} \ \mathsf{The} \ \mathsf{proportion} \ \mathsf{of} \ \mathsf{current}$ liabilities represented by current assets.
 Working capital is forecast to remain at an acceptable level over the period. - 3.
-Debt compared to rates Trend indicates Council's reducing reliance on debt against its annual rate revenue.
+Debt compared to rates - Trend indicates Council's reducing reliance on debt against its annual rate revenue.
 Council has the capacity to use debt to respond to financial risks over the period. - 4.
 Asset renewal This percentage indicates the extent of Council's renewals against its depreciation charge (an indication of the decline in value of its existing capital assets).
 A percentage greater than 100 indicates Council is maintaining its existing assets, while a percentage less than 100 means its assets are deteriorating faster than they are being renewed and future capital expenditure will be required to renew assets. - 5.
-Rates concentration Reflects extent of reliance on rate revenues to fund all of Council's on-going services.
-Trend indicates Council will become more reliant on rate revenue to all other sources.
+Rates concentration Reflects extent of reliance on rate revenues to fund all of Council's ongoing services.
+Trend indicates Council will become more reliant on rates revenue to all other sources.